What We Do

 Sadly Virimayi passed away in 2014.
 Below is an excerpt of his story from when he was alive.
 We still continue to support his mother with food hampers.

 Virimayi: "I should be the breadwinner of the family, but due to my illness - which led to my unemployment - we now live in terrible conditions.
 My mother is ageing and ill, and my sister is still so young.
 I missed a vital operation in February 2012 because I could not pay the required costs."

 So far we have assisted Virimayi's family with monthly food hampers donated by Probrands Foods and paid for his sister, Tanyaradzwa, to return to school for two terms in 2013.

 In May 2013, we assisted Virimayi to get the jaw mass removed from his face by paying for some of his hospital costs.

 We are in need of donations for better shelter and monthly food hampers for Virimayi's mother.
 Virimayi's mother is pictured below with Founder Teurai (middle) and ECCT Volunteer Portia.

-We are in need of donations to help with food hampers for the family.
+We are in need of donations to help with medications and food hampers for the family.

 16 years old